Price Heterogeneity as a Source of Heterogeneous Demand

-In Section \ref{stable} we impose a stronger restriction on price heterogeneity.
+In Section \ref{stable}, we impose a stronger restriction on price heterogeneity.
 We assume that price heterogeneity has a {\em stable structure} across observations.
 This assumption requires that the distribution of prices for good $k$ (across consumers) at some observation $t$ is the same as the distribution of prices for good $k$ at observation $t'$, after normalizing by the average price of $k$ at each observation.
 When this condition is imposed on the price distributions, we find that stable price heterogeneity leads to the {\em same} restrictions on $\cal E$ as preference heterogeneity.
+In other words, \textbf{\em a data set $\cal E$ can be rationalized by heterogeneous preferences if and only if it can be rationalized by heterogeneous prices with a stable structure}.

+The above equivalence result leads to two additional equivalence results that support two common practices in empirical work.
+First, we can show that \textbf{\emph{a data set $\cal E$ can be rationalized by heterogeneous preferences if and only if it can be rationalized by heterogeneous preferences and any heterogeneous prices with a stable structure}}.
+Since both preference and price heterogeneity are prevalent, the latter model seems more realistic, yet it is common practice in empirical work to assume price homogeneity.
+Our result supports this practice of ignoring price heterogeneity.

-In other words, {\em a data set $\cal E$ can be rationalized by heterogenous preferences if and only if it can be rationalized by heterogenous prices with a stable structure}.\footnote{\linespread{1.1} \selectfont Our result also establishes another equivalence statement which may be interesting in its own right.
-We show that if $\cal E$ can be rationalized by heterogenous preferences, then all the preferences can be drawn from a family of utility functions related to each other via equivalence scales.
-Equivalence scales are widely used in empirical models of demand to capture (among other things) the effects of household composition (see, for example, \cite{lewbel1989household}, \cite{blundell1991information}, and \cite{deaton1997analysis}) and in models of market demand they can be used to endow a parametric structure to preference heterogeneity (see, for example, \cite{grandmont1992transformations} and \cite{quah1997law}).}
+Second, we show that \textbf{if $\cal E$ can be rationalized by heterogeneous preferences, then all the preferences can be drawn from a family of utility functions related to each other via equivalence scales.} Equivalence scales are widely used in empirical models of demand to capture (among other things) the effects of household composition (see, for example, \cite{lewbel1989household}, \cite{blundell1991information}, \cite{deaton1997analysis}, and \cite{lewbel2017unobserved}) and in models of market demand they can be used to endow a parametric structure to preference heterogeneity (see, for example, \cite{grandmont1992transformations} and \cite{quah1997law}).
+Hence, our result supports the practice of using this restrictive class of utility functions.